 CO3: Defining Limits, continuity and monotonicity of a function and understanding the theorems related to them.

-CO4: Understanding the concepts of extreme valu for approximating functions.
+CO4: Understanding the concepts of extreme values, Mean value theorem and applying Taylor's theorem for approximating functions.

 CO5: Understanding Riemann Sum and apply it to approximate integrations.